kblincoe/VisualGit_SE701_2019_4/README.md

 We are open to pull requests with new features or improvements.

 # Help
-Visualgit utilises a range of libraries and frameworks, more information on them can be found below:
+VisualGit utilises a range of libraries and frameworks, more information on them can be found below:

  - [Electron](http://electron.atom.io/)
  - [Node.js](https://nodejs.org/en/about/)